About our School

 Our recognition of our school community’s diverse background can be seen through our work with the Alevi families, celebration of Black History Month, development of a community allotment, providing culturally diverse lunches, music provision, school staff.

 We value the contribution of our volunteers.
 Many staff started their school career in this way until their skills became noticed and they were recruited as a member of support staff and later as teachers.
 Our pupils also give their time freely supporting other children.

 Staff, pupils and parents reviewed our charities fundraising events to link with our annual school’s values cycle.

 Achievements and development programmes

-Our school successes have over the years been credited with a range of awards such as the Quality Mark, Primary Science Quality Mark, Arts Mark, Healthy School, Investors in People, Inclusion Mark, Get Set, Junior Citizens, International School, Nurture Group Provision and Garden Organic.
+Our school successes have over the years been credited with a range of awards such as the Quality Mark, Primary Science Quality Mark, Arts Mark, Healthy School, Investors in People, Inclusion Mark, Get Set, Junior Citizens, International School, Nurture Group Provision, Garden Organic and Enfield in Bloom Gold.

 Our professional development programme has a strong focus on up-skilling teachers and support staff to be more effective when teaching a class and working with a group or individual child.
 Our embedded and consistently applied behaviour strategies are enabling our pupils to resolve their differences more constructively and to participate better in lessons.